A Complete Guide to PCP Car Finance

-What does PCP actually mean in car finance?
+What does PCP mean in car finance?

 How does PCP car finance work?